hyaliyun/Google-Docs/website/learn/operators/class/index.md

 ## Description

 A `class` expression is very similar to, and has almost the same syntax as, a [`class` declaration](/Web/JavaScript/Reference/Statements/class).
 As with `class` declarations, the body of a `class` expression is executed in [strict mode](/Web/JavaScript/Reference/Strict_mode).
 The main difference between a `class` expression and a `class` declaration is the _class name_, which can be omitted in `class` expressions to create _anonymous_ classes.
-Class expressions allow you to redefine classes, while redeclaring a class using `class` declarations throws a {{jsxref("SyntaxError")}}.
+Class expressions allow you to redefine classes, while redeclaring a class using `class` declarations throws a .
 See also the chapter about [classes](/Web/JavaScript/Reference/Classes) for more information.

 ## Examples